purescript-halogen/purescript-halogen/docs/Halogen/Query/StateF.md

 ```

 A natural transformation for interpreting the state algebra as some
 `MonadState`-supporting monad.
-Used internally by Halogen in `runUI`.
+Used internally by Halogen.